abeguly/stock-analysis/README.md

 Disadvantages:
 * Code can get over-complicated
-* Hard to read a code and fix a code
+* Can be hard to read and fix a code